ankit-raj78/opendaw-studio/README.md

 to resurface the process of making music.
 Our mission is to make high-quality music creation accessible to everyone, regardless of their background or resources.

-By focusing on the creative process itself, openDAW encourages exploration, learning, and a deeper understanding of how music is made.
-Each step becomes an opportunity to grow and develop musical ideas.
+By focusing on the creative process itself, openDAW wants to encourage exploration, learning, and a deeper understanding of how digital music is made.

 ![image](studio/public/images/meta.jpg)